 Rucking is one of the simplest, most effective options for fitness building strength and cardio ability at the same time.
 All you need is the right backpack and the

-When starting out, it can be a little confusing figuring out which weights are best to the throw in your pack to get started.
+With all of the options – ruck plates, sandbags, and plenty of cheap DIY options – when starting out rucking, it can be a little confusing figuring out which weights are best to the throw in your pack to get started.

 To get you started off on the right foot, I’ve put together this list of 9 options for rucking weights, to buy, to make, or to just improvise with.
 I guarantee one of these options will be perfect for getting you on your way to your rucking goals.